Report card: Bob Condotta grades the Seahawks’ Week 14 win vs. the Jets

 Linebacker

-You can maybe dock Wright for running into Ford, though it’s hard to fault effort.
+You can maybe dock Wright for running into Ford, though it’s hard to fault effort (and to be fair, as Wright said after the game, maybe Ford ran into him, as well).

 Otherwise, this seemed a solid day for this group and something of a rebound after a few of the blown assignments allowed the Giants to go on two long drives last week.